Are you sure you want to remove this item from your Recipe Box?

 The world has a whole lot of jaw-dropping places—this you know.
 But have you ever thought of them all at the same time?
 We decided it needed to be done.
-Here, the 50 most insanely beautiful places in the world.
+Here, the 55 most beautiful places in the world.
 Though you should be warned: You’re about to be hit with an onslaught of wanderlust.

 This protected land in the Patagonia region is a mix of mountains, glaciers, forests and lakes.
 Pro tip: Visit during Chile’s summer (our winter) since the sun doesn’t set on the soaring granite pillars until after 10 p.m.

 Take a river cruise down the Li, which runs 85 kilometers through the region of Guangxi in southern China, for some of the country’s most incredible scenery.